ananya-cs12/ananya-cs12/README.md

 ### 💻 about me

-- 👩‍💻 17 y/o student + developer with quiet fire and clear focus
+- 👩‍💻student + developer with quiet fire and clear focus
 - 🧠 usually found building with **C++**, **Python**, or chasing bugs like puzzles
 - 🤓 slow replies but fast logic
 - ✦ currently diving into **Web Dev**  &  **Git**